 Zhu Houcong was the only Ming emperor who believed in Daoism and huge sums were spent on Daoist temples and in finding the elixir of eternal life.
 To no avail however as he died aged 60 in 1566 -from poisoning!

-Although he shunned state affairs he at least appointed able ministers in the first part of his reign giving China the stability she needed.
+Although he shunned state affairs, he at least appointed able ministers in the first part of his reign giving China the stability she badly needed.

 In his last 20 years of reign however he came to rely upon corrupt officials, which led to widespread corruption and nepotism.
 Military aggression from Mongolia and incessant piracy by Japan and others in the south added to the decline of the Empire.